zaniluca/corretto/README.md

 ## The Schema

 Corretto's `Schema` is nothing more than a map of fields to their respective validation rules.
-Each Field in the schema, which must be explicitly declare with the `Field()` func can have a number of methods attached to it, which define how the field should be parsed and validated.
+Each Field in the schema, which must be explicitly declared with the `Field()` func can have a number of methods attached to it, which define how the field should be parsed and validated.

 ### Validation